markmorbid/Billy_Scripts/Web/readme.md

    - Keep an eye on the queue counter and console logs for any errors or notifications.
    - The script auto-detects when the queue is full and waits until there’s space to continue.
    - You can pause or adjust settings in the panel at any time.

+8. **Bulk Download**:
+   - Select/Download All Visible Videos
+   - Checkboxes to select videos
+   - "Select Videos Between" to select all videos between selected checkboxes
+   - All downloaded videos have prompts placed in JSON for easy metadata writing

 **Additional Notes**:
 - If the script encounters a failed upload, it will remove the image and retry uploading.